Identification of quantum entanglement with Siamese convolutional neural networks and semi-supervised learning: Appendix

 \subsection{Generated datasets structure}

-Having three strategies for labeling mixed states (labeling pure states is obvious), we consider generating separate training datasets, each corresponding to the different strategy: \textit{negativity labeled}, \textit{verified}, and \textit{weakly labeled}.
+Having two strategies for labeling mixed states (labeling pure states is obvious), we consider generating separate training datasets, each corresponding to the different strategy: \textit{negativity labeled} or \textit{verified}.
 All of them retain the same structure of pure states: 40~000 pure separable states, and 60~000 pure entangled states -- generated using random circuits (using $U$ (Eq.~\ref{eq:u}) and $CU$ (Eq.~\ref{eq:cu}) gates) including W and GHZ, and sampling from Haar measure method (Eq.~\ref{eq:haar}).
+Additionally, 20~000 pure biseparable states are generated by sampling 1 and 2-qubit states from Haar measure and then combining them with the Kronecker product.

-In case of mixed states we generate 60 000 mixed separable states using separable circuits and formula (Eq.~\ref{eq:mixed_kron}).
-We also add 20~000 separable states generated as a Kronecker product of mixed single-qubit states obtained by tracing from the larger system.
-Then, we generate 90~000 mixed entangled states by mixing pure entangled states explicitly from the definition (Eq.~\ref{eq:mixed_def}), and keeping only those with $Neg>0$ (NPT).
+In the case of mixed states, we generate 20 000 mixed separable states using separable circuits and formula (Eq.~\ref{eq:mixed_kron}).
+Further 60~000 separable states are generated as a Kronecker product of mixed single-qubit states obtained with the usage of quantum circuits.
+A similar approach is used in order to generate another 60~000 states, with the remark that single-qubit states are sampled from Haar measure, and 20~000 states, where single-qubit states are obtained by tracing from the larger system.
+Next, we generate 120~000 biseparable mixed states, by creating single and 2 qubit states and then, combining them into 3 qubit states by applying the Kronecker product.
+The first half of these states is obtained by the usage of quantum circuits and another half is sampled from Haar measure.
+Then, we generate 100~000 mixed entangled states by mixing pure entangled states explicitly from the definition (Eq.~\ref{eq:mixed_def}), and keeping only those with $Neg>0$ (NPT).
 Finally, we add 60~000 mixed states generated with the use of the partial trace from a global pure entangled state (Eq.~\ref{eq:mixed_tr}).
-For the last group (the data generated with the use of quantum circuits) in which we have no guarantee that states are either separable or entangled, we apply the three labeling strategies.
-This latter group is important because it contains PPTES, and therefore allows to train a model to capture them.
-Contrarily, the states generated by sampling from the Haar measure are always verified and kept only when $Neg>0$.
-All in all, the training set contains 330~000 samples.
+For the last group in which we have no guarantee that states are either separable or entangled, we apply the two labeling strategies.
+Additionally, the first training dataset, with the \textit{verified} labeling strategy, is extended with 20~000 of mixed states with maximal ranks calculated as a partial trace of the larger fully entangled global system generated with the quantum circuit.
+Those extra states are handily labeled as entangled.

+To verify that generated sets homogeneously cover the areas of 3-qubit space for separable and entangled states, we present Fig.~\ref{fig:train_distribution} showing distributions of above-mentioned groups of states as a function of two measures: negativity and separability $M$.
+It can be observed that all these three sets fill the corresponding areas fairly homogeneously.